-I shadowed a surgical team in the orthopedics, sports medicine, and trauma department.
-It was a bit difficult to adapt because my lacking Spanish skills (this will happen with ANY internship abroad program), but it was an absolutely amazing experience.
+“I shadowed a surgical team in the orthopedics, sports medicine, and trauma department.
+It was a bit difficult to adapt because of my lacking Spanish skills (this will happen with ANY internship abroad program), but it was an absolutely amazing experience.
 I felt like I was immersed in real Spanish life – culture, food, work.
 I came into the clinic and literally sat in the operating rooms while I watched back-to-back surgeries.
 I saw total knee replacements, rotator cuff repair surgeries, ACL reconstructions, meniscectomies, and much more.
 Whenever I had questions, the surgeon was willing and ready to answer.
-The surgeons really made me feel welcome, even including me for a team dinner during my first week!
+The surgeons really made me feel welcome, even including me for a team dinner during my first week!”

 Shadow a Surgeon:

 Shadow a Specialist in Oral and Maxillofacial Surgery at Hospital 12 de Octubre in Madrid, a prestigious research facility and state of the art surgery center.
 This is a skilled doctor who feels it is a big part of his work to mentor, so come on over to Madrid, nursing, medical and surgical interns!
 At least low-intermediate Spanish required, especially for shorter programs.
 2-month program minimum required.